 The tax system is crucial both to the ability of any government to provide vital services to the community, and to the capacity for governments to (re)distribute income through the tax-and-transfer system to ensure a fairer and more equal society.

 Both state and federal governments (of all political persuasions) face long term problems in raising enough revenue to pay for vital services, while unfair taxes and tax concessions undermine the legitimacy of the tax system and make inequality worse.

 For these reasons tax has become a key political issue.The South Australian Government launched a review of State Taxes in February 2015 and made some significant tax changes in the 2015-16 State Budget, although the reform process will continue.
-At the same time there is the major Federal government reviews of taxation and of federal state relations (including financial relations), and calls for changes to the GST or other taxes figure prominently in media and public debate.
+However, to provide an adequate and sustainable revenue base for government, the reform process must continue.

 SACOSS is doing research, advocacy and community sector engagement around taxation issues to ensure that the interests of vulnerable and disadvantaged people are heard in the public debate and in government decision-making processes.

 SACOSS Reports and Submissions